 Over the past few years, we have shaped our running operations to use sustainable energy by recycling our heat and other waste products.

-We installed a new combined cooling, heating and power plant, which now produces around 63% of all electricity at Somerset House.
+In 2016, we installed a new combined cooling, heating and power plant, in 2018 this produced 49% of all electricity at Somerset House.
 The heat generated by the process then goes to warm the building during winter and cool it in summer, dramatically reducing our CO2 emissions.